GraisyB/World-Health-and-Nutrition/bigquery.md

 ![image](https://user-images.githubusercontent.com/87647811/131004880-c76abc4b-38c3-4b0d-a8b3-750182b749a9.png)
 The data for each country ranges from year 1960 to 2020

-# How is India doing in terms of Healthcare, Population, Literacy and Sanitation
+# Healthcare, Population, Literacy and Sanitation in countries around the World!

 ## Healthcare
 * Which country has the highest of the following in the year 2000